But Very Few Understand the SCIENCE Behind it..

 6. Enhanced Supply Chain Efficiency

-According to a 2021 report by McKinsey, 3D printing can reduce supply chain complexity by up to 50% by shortening the production line and reducing transportation needs.
-This localized manufacturing model enables faster delivery times, lower shipping costs, and more resilient operations in times of crisis.
+by shortening the production line and reducing transportation needs.
+This localized manufacturing model enables faster delivery times, lower shipping costs, and more resilient operations in times of crisis.7.
+Advancements in Material Science

 The early days of 3D printing were limited to plastics and polymers, but advancements in material science have expanded the range of materials that can be printed.
 Today, you can print with metals, ceramics, carbon fiber, and even biological materials like tissues and cells.
 This opens up endless possibilities for industries ranging from aerospace to healthcare.